 If you’re brave enough, you’ll take the time to discover options.
-Trading options is not easy, in fact, they are leveraged products that can be risky if you don’t take the time to learn how they work.
-That said, if you’re able to master the fundamentals and strengthen your options knowledge you could be able to turn a small sum of money into a fortune.
-Moreover, you need to under the four common pitfalls that can ruin your options account
+But trading options is not easy.
+In fact, they are leveraged products that can be risky if you don’t take the time to learn how they work.
+Do your research to understand the ins and outs of options to avoid common options trading mistakes.
+If you’re able to master the fundamentals and strengthen your options knowledge, you could be able to turn a small sum of money into a fortune.
+Moreover, you need to fully understand the four common options trading mistakes that can ruin your options account

 For example, 100 shares of Apple at the price of $188 would run you $18,800.
-Now, for some traders with small accounts investing in high dollar stocks is just a poor use of capital.
+For some traders with small accounts, investing in high-dollar stocks is just a poor use of capital.
 However, you can buy an at-the-money Apple call option expiring in 30 days, which could be as much as 98% cheaper than owning 100 shares of the stock.
-You see, one call option leverages you 100 shares of stock giving you greater bang for your buck.
+You see, one call option leverages you 100 shares of stock, giving you greater bang for your buck.

 You Can Be Flexible with Options

 Options also give you flexibility.
-With stocks you are mainly making a directional trade.
-However, with options you can make volatility bets, play for ranges, as well as bet on high or low stock will or won’t go.
+With stocks, you are mainly making a directional trade.
+However, with options, you can make volatility bets, play for ranges, as well as bet on how high or low stock will or won’t go.
 Traders looking for greater versatility will find comfort in what options can offer them.

 Kyle Dennis runs Kyle Dennis’ Biotech Breakouts (biotechbreakouts.com).
 He is an event-based trader, who prefers low-priced and small-cap biotech stocks.
 He’s also using his knowledge and looking to multiply his capital through options trades with his tested I.G.N.I.T.E strategy.

 Jeff Bishop is lead trader at WeeklyMoneyMultiplier.com and widely recognized as the Mensa Trader.
-He runs short-term trading strategies, using stocks, options and leveraged ETFs.
+He runs short-term trading strategies, using stocks, options, and leveraged ETFs.

 Not Learning The Basics And Jumping Right In

-For example, with options you can express a bullish bias in many ways.
-You could buy a call, sell a put, or buy a call spread just to name a few.
-If options are relatively cheap you can probably get away with buying calls.
-On the other hand, if the options are expensive you might opt for buying call spreads.
+For example, with options, you can express a bullish bias in many ways.
+You could buy a call, sell a put, or buy a call spread, just to name a few.
+If options are relatively cheap, you can probably get away with buying calls.
+On the other hand, if the options are expensive, you might opt for buying call spreads.
 Knowing about implied volatility can help you make those decisions easier.

 Be patient, and work on building your foundation first.
 If you don’t learn the basics, you could potentially ruin your options account.